Miniature Schnauzer Kisses & Hugs There's a time for Play and a Time for Love

 Miniature Schnauzers were first imported to the Us in the 1920's.
 The Wire-haired Pinscher Club of America was formed in 1925 for all sizes and in 1926 the name was officially changed to "Schnauzer".
 During that time there was no distinction between the Standard and the Miniature sized Schnauzers and they were shown together.
 The two types were not separated in the breed listing until late 1926.
 It was the American Kennel Club in 1926 that accepted registration of the new breed and in 1933 the Wire-haired Pinscher Club split into two groups, the American Miniature Schnauzer Club and the Standard Schnauzer Club of America.
 The start of the modern Miniature Schnauzer we see today is generally considered to have begun in 1945 with the first Miniature Schnauzer, "CH Dorem Display" to win "Best in Show" at the Westminster Kennel Club Dog Show.
 He was born on the 5th day of April 1945 and lived to be nearly (14) fourteen-years old.
 Almost every living Miniature Schnauzer in America today can trace it lineage back to Dorem Display.

 Miniature Schnauzers can come in miniature, toy and tiny toy (some call teacup) sizes and they are a smaller version of this breed.
 Miniature Schnauzers weigh between 12-20 lbs full grown and have a very square-shape build, measuring 12-14 inches tall.
 Toy sized Schnauzers weigh between 7-11 lbs full grown, measuring 10-11 inches tall and Tiny toy Schnauzers weigh between 3-6 lbs full grown measuring under 10 inches tall.
 They have a double coat, with a wiry outer fur and a soft undercoat.
 Miniature Schnauzers are often described as a non-moulting (don't shed) dogs.
 They are characterized by a rectangular head and bushy beard, mustache and eyebrows.
-SMM has Toy and Tiny Toy Miniature Schnauzers, we cannot guarantee these sizes, but we strive to be as accurate as possible.
+SMM has Miniature and Toy schnauzers with on occasion will have pups that fall in the Tiny range, we cannot guarantee these sizes, but we strive to be as accurate as possible.